 Sometimes, the connection between character components and the meaning of the whole character is phonetic, meaningless or lost in time.
 This isn’t a big problem, because as long as you’re using elements that are actually there, it’s cool (in other words, don’t fall in the “the man with a hat”-trap).
 The same goes for words.
 True etymology (the origin of the word) isn’t always necessary, interesting or even desirable.
 Learn basic parts as they are, but you can make up the connections between them on your own.

 Previewing texts is perhaps an even more obvious example of short-term versus long-term thinking.
 Looking closer at the problem, it’s evident that previewing is very good.
 We need to study the text thoroughly in order to learn, but if we do part of the work before class, we can benefit much more from what’s going on in the classroom.
-This is extremely important if you’re using anything similar to a kamikaze approach, in which case you will often encounter very difficult texts.
+This is extremely important if you find yourself in a very challenging learning environment, in which case you will often encounter very difficult texts.

 Achieving long-term goals require long-term thinking